cfHxqA/Mission-Chief.Bot/README.md

 It is a helper that drives progress in the game!
 Not only work on missions, but also deliver prisoners and patients!

-> Possible to send missing vehicles to existing or new missions? <ins>No problem</ins>!
+> Possible to send missing vehicles to existing or new missions?<br>
-> „_You can only send the vehicles within a defined radius, for alliance missions or leave it alone!_“
+> <ins>No problem</ins>! „_You can only send the vehicles within a defined radius, for alliance missions or leave it alone!_“

-> Can prisoners be transported and patients deliver to hospitals? <ins>No problem</ins>!
+> Can prisoners be transported and patients deliver to hospitals?<br>
-> „_Of course!
+> <ins>No problem</ins>! „_Of course!
 Set a radius, or the prisoners and patients will be released if there is no cell or bed available!_“

-> What about created events and occurring? <ins>No problem</ins>!
+> What about created events and occurring?<br>
-> „_You may even have approached them faster than your alliance members!_ :wink:“
+> <ins>No problem</ins>! „_You may even have approached them faster than your alliance members!_ :wink:“

 ### **The following servers are supported:**
 ![country-au](https://img.shields.io/badge/AU%3F-yes-green.svg) ![country-de](https://img.shields.io/badge/DE%3F-yes-green.svg) ![country-dk](https://img.shields.io/badge/DK%3F-yes-green.svg) ![country-es](https://img.shields.io/badge/ES%3F-yes-green.svg) ![country-fi](https://img.shields.io/badge/FI%3F-yes-green.svg) ![country-fr](https://img.shields.io/badge/FR%3F-yes-green.svg) ![country-it](https://img.shields.io/badge/IT%3F-yes-green.svg) ![country-jp](https://img.shields.io/badge/JP%3F-yes-green.svg) ![country-kr](https://img.shields.io/badge/KR%3F-yes-green.svg) ![country-nl](https://img.shields.io/badge/NL%3F-yes-green.svg) ![country-no](https://img.shields.io/badge/NO%3F-yes-green.svg) ![country-pl](https://img.shields.io/badge/PL%3F-yes-green.svg) ![country-ro](https://img.shields.io/badge/RO%3F-yes-green.svg) ![country-ru](https://img.shields.io/badge/RU%3F-yes-green.svg) ![country-se](https://img.shields.io/badge/SE%3F-yes-green.svg) ![country-uk](https://img.shields.io/badge/UK%3F-yes-green.svg) ![country-us](https://img.shields.io/badge/US%3F-yes-green.svg)